biouno/biouno.github.io/_posts/2014-07-07-Consistent-Reports-for-Data-Analysis.md

 The Scriptler step generates the **writeXMLSummary.xml** file that the Summary Display Plugin will parse.

-In the project's **post-build actions** we now add the Summary Display Plugin step, referred to as **'Publish XM Summary Report'**.
+In the project's **post-build actions** we now add the Summary Display Plugin step, referred to as **'Publish XM Summary Reports'**.
 The configuration of this action requires thta we provide one or more appropriately formatted XML files.
 We will provide the XML file (_writeXMLSummary.xml_) that the Scriptler step above generated.
 <center><img src='{{ site.baseurl }}assets/posts/IKM_Clipping_070714_040251_PM.jpg' alt="Summary Display Report 1" /></center>

 ## Report Examples
-The following figures display examples of tabs that are dynamically generated from a single report configuration (the one shown above)
+In addition to the reports displayed under 'Requirements', the following figures display additional Multi-Tab Reportss that are dynamically generated from a single report configuration (the one shown above)

 We see that the tabs **dynamically adjust** to the availability of properties and content data but importantly, maintain a **consistent 'look and feel'** that aids users in data review and improved comprehension of the results of a data analysis.